12 Top-Rated Attractions & Things to Do in Naples, Florida

 2. Have a Delightful Meal on 5th Avenue

-This street is busy most of the day but really comes to life from 5pm to approximately 10pm.
-This is the best places to visit in Naples for nightlife.
-Tourists flock to this area.
+This street is busy most of the day but really comes to life with things to do from 5pm to approximately 10pm.
+This is the best place to visit in Naples for nightlife.
 Early evening dining specials are frequently on offer at many of the restaurants.

 3. Take a Cruise or Boat Tour